Skip to content

 But even after doing their additional research, buyers will still tend to stick to the brands they’ve heard of.

-What this tells B2B marketers is that they need to dominate relevant category entry points.
-So that when buyers need what you sell, you are the first company on their list.
+This tells B2B marketers that they need to dominate relevant category entry points so that when buyers need what you sell, you are the first company on their list.

 To identify category entry points, you have to understand your customers.
 What triggers them to buy?
 What are their motivations?
 What’s on their criteria list?